tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ### How to Run:

-For a list of parameters run:
+For a list of parameters, run:

 ```
 python3 src/main.py --help